-The upstream shell was constructed utilizing cells, reworked with a dozer, and shaped with the aid of en excavator; the majority of this work was carried out without AMEC supervision.
-Where the tailings were unable to be utilized for shell construction waste NAG was utilized, as shown on Figure 2.1 this occurred along the central portion of the Main embankment between corner 2 and corner 3.
-The NAG was transported by haul truck and paced/shaped by excavator.
-Prior to 2011 Zone S placement AMEC's Support Engineer inspected the NAG to ensure that large boulders (diameter >1m) were not placed near the Zone U/Zone S interface.
+The upstream shell was constructed of spigotted tailings utilizing cells, reworked with a dozer, and shaped with the aid of en excavator; the majority of this work was carried out without AMEC supervision.
+Where the tailings could not be for shell construction owing to pipeline and pumping limitations, NAG waste rock was used, as shown on Figure 2.1.
+This occurred along the central portion of the Main embankment between corner 2 and corner 3.
+The NAG was transported by haul truck and placed/shaped by excavator.
+Prior to 2011 Zone S placement,

+AMEC's Support Engineer inspected the NAG waste rock to ensure that large boulders (diameter > 1 m) were not placed near the Zone U/Zone S interface.